School Committee - February 06, 2025

 That makes complete sense.

-I just, I wanted to clarify for the committee because I don't exactly understand, like if we vote on this calendar, which of those dates are included or are not included in the vote.
+And that was my understanding as well.
+I just, I wanted to clarify for the committee, because I don't exactly understand, like if we vote on this calendar, which of those dates are included or are not included in the vote.

-on both administration's review in order to make sure that this calendar meets the district's needs, but also with the directive from this committee that we aim without reducing the half days to recognize holidays, to have as few half days as the district can possibly have.
+So I'll make a friendly amendment, Julie.
+I would ask that we vote this calendar contingent on both administration's review in order to make sure that this calendar meets the district's needs, but also with the directive from this committee that we aim, without reducing the half days to recognize holidays, to have as few half days as the district can possibly have.
+I share both Shauna and Jeremy's concerns, and I think the community's concerns, that we have too many half days.
+And half days are, I think, often an overlooked burden on parents.

-um burden on parents as somebody mentioned during public comment tonight for some folks it requires a full day off in order for them to be able to get their kids halfway through the day i think this committee hopefully recognizes that i believe we do so that would my friendly memo would just be to act with a directive that in that review administration look to reduce the half days to the lowest number that they can possibly get by with based on our contract and pd needs um i agree and accept your friendly amendment
+I think this committee hopefully recognizes that.
+I believe we do.
+So that would, my friendly amendment would just be to act with a directive that in that review administration look to reduce the half days to the lowest number that they can possibly get by with based on our contract and PD needs.

 And I'll second that motion.